 Auburn rallies past Vols; fan tossed for derogatory comment

 A student was ejected from the game after directing a derogatory comment toward Tennessee's Santiago Vescovi and will face a disciplinary hearing, an Auburn official said.
-The fan was overheard on TV calling out, ''Go back to Uruguay!
-This is America!''
+The fan was heard on TV calling out, “Go back to Uruguay!
+This is America!"

+Pearl said he appreciated the way Auburn administrators handled it and stressed that “one person doesn't speak at all for the Auburn family."

+“That's not who we are at all,” Pearl said.
+“This is an amazing campus with incredible students.
+We are diverse and we are welcoming.
+I've got nothing but respect for Santiago and his game."

 Auburn stopped a two-game skid.
 Led by Doughty's hot streak, the Tigers (23-4, 10-4 Southeastern Conference) scored 18 consecutive points to spark the comeback against the Volunteers (15-12, 7-7).

-Jordan Bowden scored a career-high 28 points and made 3 of 4 3-pointers for the Vols.
-Vescovi had 10 points.
+Jordan Bowden scored a career-high 28 points and six assists and made 3 of 4 3-pointers for the Vols.
+Vescovi, who was not made available to reporters, had 10 points.

 The Vols rode a 13-2 run capped by Bowden's jumper to a 54-37 lead with 14:31 left.
 Then Auburn scored the next 18 points, including 10 by Doughty, to go ahead 55-54.